conker19to21/Game-Boy-MBC5-Rumble-Cart/README.md

 # Game Boy MBC5 Cartridge

-This is a flashable MBC5-based multicart for the Game Boy.
-You can make a 2-in-1 or 4-in-1 cartridge, that changes games based on a button press or power cycling the Game Boy.
-With this board you can also make a single game, but with the addition of a pressable reset button on the cartridge.
+This is a flashable MBC5-rumble based single cart for the Game Boy.

 I had adapted the DC rumble motor to the board to allow the option to have rumble availability.
 This does NOT make non rumble based games have rumble feedback.